-Paper Organization.
-We first describe our basic architecture of the Balanced Bloom Filters in Section 2.
-Then, the optimal balancing problem is defined in Section 3, followed by our lower bound results in Section 4.
-The three optimal schemes and their analysis are presented in Sections 5, 6, and 7, while a comparative study appears in Section 8.
-In Section 9 we show how the solution of the balancing problem can be used to construct access-efficient Balanced Bloom Filters.
-Then, we verify our analysis using trace-driven experiments in Section 10.
-Finally, Section 11 surveys related work.
-For brevity, the detailed proofs and an additional application of the access-efficient load-balancing problem are presented in the appendices.
+Paper Organization: We first describe our basic architecture of access-efficient Bloom Filters in Section II.
+Then, the optimal balancing problem is defined in Section III, followed by our lower bound results in Section IV.
+The three optimal schemes and their analysis are presented in Sections V, VI, and VII, while a comparative study appears in Section VIII.
+In Section IX we show how the solution of the balancing problem can be used to construct access-efficient Bloom Filters.
+Finally, Section X surveys related work.

+For the sake of readability, the detailed proofs and additional applications of the access-efficient load-balancing problem are presented in the appendices.